Milan's 250th Anniversary Snow Sculpting Contest is this weekend

 Teams consist of one captain who must be at least 18 years old, and two team members.

-More sculpting teams are needed.
-There are three money prizes for first, second and third place as well as a "People's Choice" award.
+Cash prizes are being offered for first, second and third place.
+There will also be a “People’s Choice” award.

 (0) comments